gurmeher/vin_blockchain/README.md

 curl http://localhost:3000/vin/1HGBH41JXMN109186
 ```

-## Contributing

-Contributions are welcome!
-Please submit a Pull Request.

-## License

-This project is open source and available under the MIT License.

 ## Note

 This is an educational project demonstrating blockchain concepts.
 For production use, additional security measures, consensus mechanisms, and validation would be required.